Audio Narration by Dr. Barker:

 When it comes to surgery of any kind, even routine and relatively minor surgeries, wouldn’t you prefer a surgeon with both experience and knowledge?
 With over almost 40 years of experience, Frederick W.Barker, MD FACS, has performed thousands of surgeries.
 More importantly, he’s learned that there’s no such thing as a “routine surgery.”
 Dr. Barker gives his patients the full attention they deserve, whether it’s removing a small skin lesion in the office or performing a major cancer operation.

 General Surgery Q & A

 What are the general surgery operations Dr. Barker performs?

-Dr. Barker specializes in breast surgery, but he’s also a very experienced and board-certified general surgeon and routinely performs: gallbladder surgeries, hernia surgeries, appendectomies, and colon surgeries to name a few.
+Dr. Barker is a board certified general surgeon who specializes in breast surgery.
+However he also routinely performs: gallbladder surgeries, hernia surgeries, appendectomies, and colon surgeries to name a few.

 A hernia repair is one of the most common surgeries performed in the United States, with over 800,000 procedures each year.
 Hernias may be located in the groin, at the umbilicus, or at the site of previous surgery.

-Dr. Barker prides himself on taking care that each of his patients receives the proper care before, during, and after any surgery.
-Whether your surgery is an outpatient procedure or you need a hospital stay, Dr. Barker coordinates all aspects of your care from start to finish.
+Dr. Barker makes sure each of his patients receives the proper care before, during, and after surgery.
+Whether your surgery is an outpatient procedure or you need a hospital stay, Dr. Barker feels responsible for coordinating all aspects of your care, from start to finish.

-And when you head home, Dr. Barker makes sure you have detailed post-operative instructions, and he’s available to you at any time to answer questions.
+When you head home, Dr. Barker will make sure you have detailed post-operative instructions, and is always available to you to answer any questions.

 For experienced general surgical care, call Dr. Barker or use the online scheduling tool to set up a consultation.